Bernarddjoko-repository/A-B-Testing-Financial-Market/README.md

 Developed a VBA macro to automate report generation.

-📌 Challenges & Solutions
+### 📌 Challenges & Solutions

-Challenge

-Solution

-❌ Market conditions had no statistical significance
+#### Market conditions had no statistical significance:

-✅ Used Bayesian methods to confirm findings.
+Used Bayesian methods to confirm findings and validate strategy effectiveness.

-❌ Profitability varied by subgroup
+#### Profitability varied by subgroup:

-✅ Applied clustering to identify ideal conditions for Strategy B.
+Applied clustering analysis to identify ideal conditions for Strategy B.

-❌ Strategy B was not always profitable
+#### Strategy B was not always profitable:

-✅ Defined optimal conditions for its use.
+Defined optimal conditions for its use and suggested refinements for improvement.

-❌ Automating report generation

-✅ Implemented a VBA macro for PowerPoint creation.

-📌 Results
+### 📌 Results

 📊 Strategy B significantly outperforms Strategy A (p = 0.0311, Bayesian probability = 99.04%).